A Professional Matchmaker from Mumbai, serving Europe.

-I was born in a small town in south India – like my mother, and paternal grandfather before me – and grew up in the island city of Mumbai, formerly known as Bombay.
+I was born in a small town in south India in Mumbai, formerly known as Bombay.
 Back then, India was a different country, and talking about ‘love’ was reserved for Bollywood.

 But I still believed in love with all my heart, even though I was living in a conservative society that spoke only about “working hard” and “securing your future”.

 My beliefs in a true connection between two people were reserved for my private notebooks.

 I used to write poems about meeting my soulmate, and while growing up, I harboured this secret dream inside me.